moggieuk/Happy-Hare/doc/calibration.md

 This discussion assumes that you have setup and debugged your hardware configuration.
 A detailed discusion can be [found here](hardware_config.md).

+> [!IMPORTANT]
-> **Warning** When calibrating the first time you must perform in the prescribed order.
+> When calibrating the first time you must perform in the prescribed order.
 Once complete you can re-calibrate particular steps but remember that some calibration changes will cascade.
 E.g. after calibrating the gear, you must recalibrate the encoder, the bowden and possibly all the gates.
 Generally you can re-calibrate the selector (step 1) and the gates (step 5) at any time, but the gear, encoder and bowden must always be done in that order!

 ```mermaid
 graph TD;